brizental/brizental.github.io/_posts/2021-04-07-publishing-glean-js.markdown

 ## Final considerations

-Although the steps in this post look straight forward enough, it took me quite a while to figure out the correct way to provide the Glean.js' entry points.
+Although the steps in this post look straight forward enough, it took me quite a while to figure out the correct way to configure the Glean.js' entry points.
 I encountered many caveats along the way, such as the `typesVersions` workaround I mentioned above, but also:

 - In order to support ES6 modules, it is necessary to include the filename and extension in all internal